Beagles

 Beagles are a scent hound bred primarily for hunting rabbits and hares.

-Beagles can be used as sniffer dogs for detection of prohibited agricultural and food items in quarantines worldwide.
+Beagles can be used as sniffer dogs for the detection of prohibited agricultural and food items in quarantines worldwide.
+They are also used for termite detection.

 Health